MozComputing/Livepeer-HiveOS/README.md

 * `-pricePerUnit` is used to specify the price (wei per pixel) for transcoding.
 The flag is required on startup, but the value can be changed later
 * `-serviceAddr` is used to specify the publicly accessible address that the orchestrator should receive requests at.
 Changing this requires a blockchain transaction, so it's preferable to use a hostname for a domain you own, not an IP address that may change

+`-transcoder` is added if not set
+`-nvidia all` is added if not set

 ### Update miner

-This miner automatically checks the new version and update at each restart.
+This miner automatically checks the new livepeer version and update at each restart.

 The current version is saved on a file version.
 If you want to reinstall you can delete this file: `rm /hive/miners/custom/livepeer/version`